In this article

 If you’re going to take out a new loan, think about whether your circumstances might be about to change.
 If you think you won’t be able to make the repayments on this loan, then it might not be right for you.
 This is especially the case if you get a secured loan, as you might risk losing your home if you fail to keep up with repayments.

 Although a debt consolidation loan might feel like the easiest solution if you're wanting to simplifying your debt, don't discount other forms of borrowing that might be cheaper.

-If you're looking to move around a relatively low amount of debt, you might want to consider ainstead.
-And if your credit score and report are in you might be able to bag a 0% interest offer too.
+If you're looking to move around a relatively low amount of debt, you might want to consider a balance transfer credit card instead.
+And if your credit score and report are inyou might be able to bag a 0% interest offer too.

 Want to shift a small amount of debt?
-Try a balance transfer card.
-See yournow.
+Try a.